Yokitha-07/House_Price_Prediction/README.md

 Place the dataset file Housing.csv in the project directory.

-Run the script:
+#Run the script:

 python housing_price_prediction.py

 The script will:

-Preprocess the data
+- 'Preprocess the data'

-Display correlation heatmap & histograms
+- 'Display correlation heatmap & histograms'

-Train a Linear Regression model
+- 'Train a Linear Regression model'

-Output the model’s R² score (accuracy)
+#Output the model’s R² score (accuracy)
 📈 Example Output

 Correlation Heatmap:

-R² Score Example:
+#R² Score Example:

 Model Accuracy (R²): 84.25%

-🔮 Future Improvements
+#🔮 Future Improvements

-Try other algorithms (Random Forest, Gradient Boosting).
+- 'Try other algorithms (Random Forest, Gradient Boosting).'

-Apply cross-validation for more robust evaluation.
+- 'Apply cross-validation for more robust evaluation.'

-Tune hyperparameters for better performance.
+- 'Tune hyperparameters for better performance.'

-Deploy as a web app using Flask or Streamlit.
+- 'Deploy as a web app using Flask or Streamlit.'